GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 The lesbian *erotic* authoring irony
 The erotic irony of shipping pirate ladies
 Killing your partner with hand grenades and nukes.
 Your new wife needs a tank and an aeroplane for B61-13 gravity delivery!
 OPERA_A https://www.youtube.com/watch?v=4UZuNZRgukA Donna Murphy.
-3,651 views May 25, 2009
+3,651 views May 25, 2009 Carol's had too much booze to drink!
+But she will still be alive.
+Now the laws of the hive mind picked up on Carol's eggs!

 * "The perfect human being is uninteresting — the Buddha **who leaves the world**, you know.
 It is the imperfections of life that are lovable.
 And when **the writer sends a dart** of the true word, it hurts.
 But it goes with love.
 This is **what Mann called “erotic irony,” the love for that which you are killing** with your cruel, analytical word." - 1988 book George Lucas filmed for science fiction story fandoms. ["Power of Myth" year 1988, page 3](https://www.google.com/books/edition/The_Power_of_Myth/2GOIGuh5GJ4C?hl=en&gbpv=1&dq=%22The+perfect+human+being+is+uninteresting%E2%80%94the+Buddha&pg=PA3&printsec=frontcover)